 - specialty crops

-USDA will begin accepting applications on Tuesday, May 26 and continue through August 28, 2020.
+USDA began accepting applications May 26 and continue through September 11.
 FSA offices will be handling an increased volume of applications and phone calls, so your patience will be appreciated.
 USDA Service Centers are open by scheduling an appointment by phone only.
 Applications will be submitted by email, scanning, or faxing.
 Contact the local FSA office before sending applications.
 There are several preparations producers can make to make this process easier.
 Records of recent farm sales and inventories of agricultural products will be needed.

 Information required includes, but is not limited to: